Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 # Configure Tessera

-A [JSON configuration file] must be provided using the `--configfile` command-line option when [starting Tessera].
+Provide a [JSON configuration file] using the `--configfile` command-line option when [starting Tessera].

 The configuration file must contain the options to start the transaction manager with a